andreiliphd/libtorch-image-recognition/README.md

 ## Sources

 I used https://github.com/mhubii/libtorch_custom_dataset to implement custom dataset.
-Thank you very much fot the work you've done!
+Thank you very much for the work you've done!

 ---